-Experience the wonders of ancient Egypt in nine intoxicating days - the pyramids, the tomb strewn Valley of the Kings, Abu Simbel and a relaxing cruise, meandering the River Nile onboard a five star Nile Cruiser.
+PREMIUM PRIVATE TOUR: Discover the incredible wonders of ancient Egypt in nine exhilarating days - From the Pyramids of Giza, the only remaining ancient wonder of the world, to the tomb strewn Valley of the Kings.
+You'll visit the impressive Abu Simbel and enjoy a relaxing cruise, meandering the River Nile onboard a five star Nile Cruiser.

-Today we tour the Pyramids at Giza Plateau.
+Today we visit the only remaining ancient wonder of the world, the impressive Pyramids at Giza Plateau.
 Gaze in awe at Cheops (Khufu) - the largest of the three great pyramids.
 Constructed from over 2.5 million limestone blocks, it is thought to have taken more than 20 years to construct.
-The other two - Chephren and Mycerinus are equally impressive.
-Afterward we tour the tomb-strewn necropolis of Saqqara, featuring King Zhoser’s step pyramid.
+The other two - Chephren and Mycerinus are equally breathtaking, and all three Pyramids are truly a sight that can only be fully appreciated in person.
+Our tour continues to Memphis, where get to see the colossal statue of Ramses II.
+Afterward, we’ll then tour the tomb-strewn necropolis of Saqqara, featuring King Zhoser’s Step Pyramid.
 Constructed by Imhotep, the pharaoh’s chief architect in 2700 BC, this was the template for all future pyramid construction.

 Overnight: Cairo | Breakfast

-Arrive Aswan and hotel check in.
-This afternoon we visit the Philae Temple and Aswan High Dam.
-Philae temple, dedicated to the goddess Isis, was rescued in an enormous UNESCO effort in the 1970s.
-Due to high water levels in the resevoir created by the Old Aswan Dam and further aquatic drama due to the creation of the mighty High Dam, Philae temple was relocated stone by stone on higher ground on nearby Agilika Island.
+Cairo - Aswan.
+After breakfast, we take a short flight south to Aswan and transfer to our hotel.
+This afternoon we visit Philae Temple and Aswan High Dam.
+Philae Temple, dedicated to the goddess Isis, was rescued in an enormous UNESCO effort in the 1970s.
+Due to high water levels in the reservoir created by the Old Aswan Dam, and further aquatic drama due to the creation of the mighty High Dam, Philae Temple was relocated stone by stone on higher ground on nearby Agilika Island.

 Overnight: Aswan | Breakfast

 Aswan - Abu Simbel - Aswan.
-A short flight down south to explore the temples of Abu Simbel , created to revere the mighty pharaonic ruler King Ramses II.
+It's an early start today as we board a short flight down south to explore the temples of Abu Simbel , created to revere the mighty pharaonic ruler King Ramses II.
 Guarding the entrance to the temple (built between 1290 and 1224 BC) hewn into the side of a mountain are four famous colossal statues of the pharaoh himself.
-In a fit of architectural wisdom, Ramses II had the entire temple carefully angled and oriented in order that the sun’s rays would allign twice a year on his date of ascension to the throne (in February) and on his birthday (in October) and illuminate the inner sanctum of the temple.
+In a fit of architectural wisdom, Ramses II had the entire temple carefully angled and oriented in order that the sun’s rays would align twice a year on his date of ascension to the throne (in February) and on his birthday (in October) and illuminate the inner sanctum of the temple.
 The other rock cut temple at Abu Simbel is the Temple of Hathor, which is fronted by six massive standing statues.
 Four of them represent King Ramses II, the other two are of his beloved wife - Queen Nefertari.
 Famously, both temples were re-located in a multi-million dollar operation in 1972, further up from the shoreline of Lake Nasser.

 Returning to Aswan, you will have some free time to perhaps do some shopping in the colourful souqs and markets or simply relax in this attractive town which straddles the River Nile.
-This afternoon board the luxury Nile cruiser for your three night cruise up the River Nile.
+This afternoon, we board our luxury Nile cruiser for our 3 night journey up the River Nile.

 Overnight: Nile Cruiser | Breakfast, Lunch, Dinner